 This tutorial demonstrates how to plot bands.
 This is done for silicon starting from a self-consistent LDA density.
 Plotting bands with color weights is given an additional exercise.
+There is a corresponding tutorial for ASA.

 The following steps require init.si and syml.si.